Why am I Running?

 Support

 I know what it's like to fill out paperwork for Medicaid, SNAP benefits, and dropping out of college because I couldn't afford it.
 I've had my paychecks garnished because I couldn't pay my student loans.
 I've had to work through repairing my credit so I could return to school.
-It doesn't have to be that difficult to get an education and be able to pay your bills.
+It doesn't have to be that difficult to get an education and pay your bills.
 It shouldn't be!
+And we don’t have to settle!
 I believe Coloradans can have the support they need when they need it the most.

 Six people sitting in a row of seats in a theater or auditorium with ornate woodwork and railing behind them, smiling at the camera.